paladin-t/b8/docs/manual.md

 The `TRY` statement accepts three arguments.
 And works as following:

 * It invokes the first "try" invokable argument
-* Invokes the second "catch" routine by passing the error text, if any error occurred within the "try" routine
+* Invokes the second "catch" routine and passes the error text, if any error occurred within the "try" routine
-* The third "finally" routine is always invoked no matter error occurred or not
+* The third "finally" routine is optional; it's always invoked no matter error occurred or not, if it's provided
 * It raises an occurred error to outer, if it's not caught yet by current `TRY`
 * A `TRY` statement returns the value of the returned result from a "try" routine